 The Rodale Institute Pacific Northwest Organic Center at Cascadia Farm

-• Opening Day for Raspberry U-Pick: Around July 2025 (Exact day has not been announced)
+- Opening Day for Raspberry U-Pick: Typically mid-July (Exact day has not been announced)

-The Pacific Northwest Organic Center at Cascadian Farm is located in eastern Skagit Valley.
+The Pacific Northwest Organic Center at Cascadian Farm is located in the eastern Skagit Valley.
 The farm offers raspberries and blueberries for U-Pick summer 2025.
-Blueberries typically open from July to August.

 South Sound